Padre Pio Chapel: The Sacred Haven in Quezon City

 The church’s facade is topped with an effigy of Our Lady of the Pillar, the church’s patroness.
 The feast of Our Lady of the Pillar is celebrated on the third Sunday of October and on October 12 each year, marking an important event in the local religious calendar.

-ABOVE: Santa Cruz Church in Manila is a historic Baroque-style church that has stood as a symbol of faith and resilience since the Spanish colonial era.
+ABOVE: Santa Cruz Church in Manila is a historic Baroque-style church that has stood as a symbol of faith and resilience since the Spanish colonial era; this photo was taken in the year 2020.

-ABOVE: Santa Cruz Church in Manila is a historic Baroque-style church that has stood as a symbol of faith and resilience since the Spanish colonial era.
+ABOVE: Santa Cruz Church in Manila is a historic Baroque-style church that has stood as a symbol of faith and resilience since the Spanish colonial era; this photo was taken in the year 2020.

 The northern section of Santa Cruz is known for housing some of Manila’s oldest and most significant cemeteries.
 These include La Loma Cemetery, which is shared with Caloocan, the Manila Chinese Cemetery, and the Manila North Cemetery, the city’s largest.
 These cemeteries are important historical sites, each with its own unique stories and contributions to the city’s rich cultural tapestry.